-To mount a CD on an HP-UX 11.0 or 11i operating system, perform the steps covered in this section.
+To mount a CD on your HP-UX operating system, perform the steps covered in this section.

 - 1. Log in as root. - 2.
 Move the mouse pointer to the Application Manager control for tools and click the left mouse button.
 Alternatively you can execute sam at a terminal window command prompt and skip to step 5.